orlandolorenzomk/kinder-mq/README.md

 # KinderMQ

-A lightweight, high-throughput TCP message broker built in Java 21 and C23.
+A lightweight, high-throughput TCP message broker built in Java 21.

 Implements a pure **publish/subscribe** model — producers write messages to named topics, all active subscribers receive each message in real time.